Fourth chakra or Anahata: the unconditional love - WeMystic

 The individual begins to feel alone, disconnected from the world, blames the Divinity for their misfortunes, assumes a fatalistic attitude and believes that the Universe conspires against them, so that in their eagerness to have control they can become cruel.

-Reactivating the Anahata
+Reactivating the fourth chakra or Anahata

 To clean and activate Anahata, it is recommended to walk through natural spaces, where the color green (Anahata tone) predominates, visualizations with elements of this color or pink, and the vocalization of the YAM mantra are also beneficial.